Apply for a table and chairs or pavement licence

 Documents you must provide

-• proof of photographic ID, such as a copy of a current photo driving licence or passport
+• Proof of photographic ID, such as a copy of a current photo driving licence or passport

-• public liability insurance, and the copy of the section of your insurance document that shows your company has public liability cover
+• Public liability insurance, and the copy of the section of your insurance document that shows your company has public liability cover

 What happens after you apply

-An application can be rejected because:
+An application can be rejected or a licence revoked if:

 • there is a risk to public health and safety